 Now you have an idea of how to contribute to the core.
 You can also find some more tickets at: https://core.trac.wordpress.org/tickets/latest

-Hope this article will help you to start your contribution towards the WordPress core.
+Hope this article will be helpful to start your contribution towards the WordPress core.
 Keep contributing.